 Explosive properties: Prolonged action of calcium chloride solution upon the zinc coating of a galvanized iron vessel causes slow evolution of hydrogen, which may ignite and explode.
-The exotherm produced by adding solid calcium chloride to hot water causes violent boiling.
 Calcium chloride catalyzes exothermic polymerization of methyl vinyl ether.

 Extinguishing Media: Use water, dry chemical, carbon dioxide or foam to extinguish.
 Do not extinguish fire unless release can be stopped.
 Use water to cool containers but avoid getting water into containers.